 Before you enrol

-Make sure the career college (CC) is registered and that the vocational program you are enrolling in is approved by the Superintendent under the Ontario Career Colleges Act, 2005.
-You can find out at Service Ontario.
+Make sure the career college is registered and that the vocational program you are enrolling in is approved by the Superintendent of Career Colleges under the Ontario Career Colleges Act, 2005.
+You can find out at ServiceOntario.